erikerlandson/erikerlandson.github.com/source/_posts/2015-09-26-a-library-of-binary-tree-algorithms-as-mixable-scala-traits.markdown

 comments: true
 categories: [ computing, scala, binary tree, algorithms, prefix sum, nearest entry, t-digest ]
 ---
-In this post I am going to describe some work I've done recently on a system of Scala traits that support tree-based collection algorithms prefix-sum, nearest key queyr and value increment in a mixable format, all backed by Red-Black balanced tree logic, which is also a fully inheritable trait.
+In this post I am going to describe some work I've done recently on a system of Scala traits that support tree-based collection algorithms prefix-sum, nearest key query and value increment in a mixable format, all backed by Red-Black balanced tree logic, which is also a fully inheritable trait.

-This post eventually became a bit more sprawling and "tl;dr" than I was expecting, so by way of apology, here is a table of contents with links:
+This post eventually became a bit more sprawling and "tl/dr" than I was expecting, so by way of apology, here is a table of contents with links:

 1. [Motivating Use Case](#motivation)
 1. [Library Overview](#overview)